-So, you’re a travel freak looking for the great adventures in your life and travels to a lot of places all over the world to find them?
-Well, you may find the greatest adventures in your life, but isn’t that your effort goes vain if you don’t show them to the world?
+So, you’re a travel freak looking for the great adventures in your life and travels a lot of places all over the world to find them?
+Well, you may find the most remarkable experiences in your life, but isn’t that your effort goes vain if you don’t show them to the world?
 I’m talking about making it go live!
 Well, here’re few problems you’ll face –

 - You might be in a different country (temporary) and may not have a SIM there

 - You might have data in your local SIM, but you’re afraid of international roaming fee